JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesStorage.md

 Optical media includes Compact Disks (CDs), Digital Versitile Disks (DVDs) and Blue-rays.

 ### How they work
-Optical drives work by lazers being shined on the drive and processing the reflection.
-The surface of a disk has pits and lands which reflect the laser differently and so can store binary data.
+Optical drives work by **lazers** being shined on the drive and the **reflected** or **scattered** light being processed.
+The surface of a disk has **pits and lands** which reflect the laser differently and so can store binary data.
 They are read-only and have to be pressed or burned with data.

 ### Positives
  - Popular for distributing music and movies, mostly because of thier ease of distribution.